rauvarfer97/Data-Science-Projects/Projects/Spark/README.md

-# Real Estate Price Prediction with PySpark and Pandas
+# Real Estate Price Prediction with PySpark and Pandas in a Google Collab environment

 ## Project Overview
 This project focuses on **real estate price prediction** using **PySpark and Pandas** in a **Google Colab environment**.
 The dataset consists of various housing attributes, such as lot area, neighborhood, construction year, number of rooms, and overall quality, which are used to train and evaluate machine learning models.